-- 2.1 PRG is money payable by Central Government for the achievement of targets contained within the LAA. - 2.2 The Government savings package for 2010/11 included savings of LAA Reward Grant of £125m nationally.
+- 2.1 Members will recall that the endorsement of the 2011/2012 PRG projects was deferred from the previous meetings of the Committee, whilst further information on the existing, agreed projects was brought to Committee.
+One of the projects was agreed relating to the Clitheroe Castle Grounds Activities project which is currently being implemented.
+Information relating to previous projects has been reported to Members; additional information has been circulated and a compendium of project information placed in the Members' library. - 2.2 PRG is money payable by Central Government for the achievement of targets contained within the LAA. - 2.3 The Government savings package for 2010/11 included savings of LAA Reward Grant of £125m nationally.
 The reasons behind this were that the focus on reducing the deficit, whilst protecting front line services, meant that the Government looked carefully at programmes such as LAA Reward and concluded that the programme should be reduced.
-The announcement stated that "Areas will receive 50% of the reward achieved on any target". - 2.3 Areas with LAAs that ran from 2006-2009 (including the Lancashire Partnership), had already submitted their claims, 50% of which was paid in the last financial year.
+The announcement stated that "Areas will receive 50% of the reward achieved on any target".

+- 2.4 Areas with LAAs that ran from 2006-2009 (including the Lancashire Partnership), had already submitted their claims, 50% of which was paid in the last financial year.
 The whole claim for the Lancashire Partnership was £19.1m, of which 50%, £9.5m was received in 2009/10.
 It was agreed by the Lancashire Partnership that 40% of the LAA Reward Grant would be allocated to the Lancashire Partnership, with the remaining 60% divided equally between the 12 District LSPs.
-Ribble Valley received this first tranche which amounted to £489,000.

-- 2.4 Some final claims were submitted in December 2010 and it has been confirmed that the final amount payable to Ribble Valley in 2011/12 will be £169,000.
-This money has now been released. - 2.5 The RVSP Board has previously determined that these PRG funds and the funds derived from the discounted council tax on second homes (2010/11) would be combined for the purpose of providing a single source of funding for projects. - 2.6 Invitations were made throughout the Council and Strategic Partnership for projects to be developed that required funding and expressions of interest were prepared in the forms of bids in an agreed and well-established process developed in previous years of funding applications.
+Ribble Valley received this first tranche which amounted to £489,000. - 2.5 Some final claims were submitted in December 2010 and it was confirmed that the final amount payable to Ribble Valley in 2011/12 is £169,000.
+This money has now been released. - 2.6 The RVSP Board has previously determined that these PRG funds and the funds derived from the discounted council tax on second homes (2010/11) would be combined for the purpose of providing a single source of funding for projects. - 3 PERFORMANCE REWARD GRANT - 3.1 Invitations were made throughout the Council and Strategic Partnership for projects to be developed that required funding and expressions of interest were prepared in the forms of bids in an agreed and well-established process developed in previous years of funding applications.
 An appraisal panel comprising the Council Leader, the Chair of the RVSP Board and a third RVSP Board member, was established to review the applications.
-A panel meeting was held on 9th August 2011 to consider the bids in detail and made a series of recommendations which were discussed by the RVSP Board on 12th September 2011, who in turn endorsed the recommendations of the panel. - 2.7 The principles relating to the use of the Grant follow an established protocol, which provides for bids to be made to the RVSP who make recommendations for its use to the Policy and Finance Committee. - 2.8 Five projects were recommended by the RVSP Board on the 12th September 2011.
-These are set out in Appendix 1.
+A panel meeting was held on 9th August 2011 to consider the bids in detail and made a series of recommendations which were discussed by the RVSP Board on 12th September 2011, who in turn endorsed the recommendations of the panel. - 3.2 The principles relating to the use of the Grant follow an established protocol, which provides for bids to be made to the RVSP who make recommendations for its use to the Policy and Finance Committee. - 3.3 Five projects were recommended by the RVSP Board on the 12th September 2011.
+The Castle Grounds project was previously agreed by Committee and is being implemented.
+The remaining projects are set out in Appendix 1.
 Several other projects were deferred in order that more detailed planning and funding options could be explored.

-3 RISK ASSESSMENT
+4 RISK ASSESSMENT